Skip to main content

 More than that, evidence from both outside the Bible and within it point to Jesus being an extraordinary person.

-eye-witness testimony, as one writer declares, “We saw it, we heard it, and now we’re telling you so you can experience it along with us…”
+The accounts of his life are based on eyewitness testimony, as one writer declares, “We saw it, we heard it, and now we’re telling you so you can experience it along with us…”

 But who is he?
 And why does it matter?